Frequently Asked Questions

 Is there any prep work before installation that the homeowner is responsible for?

 Yes, we ask that the fence is clear of all vegetation and any other objects that might be against or hanging from the fence.
 This would include, but not limited to, vines or vegetation such as tree limbs, decor mounted on fence, bird feeders, or any flower beds with stone or rock that are against the fence.
 General rule of thumb, we would like our crews to have 2’ or more of clear workspace on each side of the fence.
 If vegetation has not been removed and space cleared for the crews, we will halt any install until homeowner has met this requirement.

 I share fence with multiple neighbors, what do I need to tell them about the install?

 It is always best to reach out to the neighbors who would be affected by the construction of a new fence.
 We recommend reaching out before setting up an appointment for an estimate.
 Often times, neighbors might have a different need or want regarding the scope of the project.
 They might also want to do more than just the shared fence.
 Meeting before the scheduled estimate appointment will allow each neighbor the opportunity to voice concerns and needs that might affect the cost and details of the project.
 It is the homeowners responsibility to notify each neighbor as to the install date and exactly what kind of fence will be installed.
-If your particular project includes the removal of an old fence, keep in mind that we will remove the old fence on day 1, but won’t be back to finish the install for 2.5 days.
-Your fence will be open to the other neighbors yards, and might be an issue for any homeowners with pets.
+Please be advised installation may take up to 3-5 business days to complete.
+If your particular project includes the removal of an old fence, keep in mind your fence will be open to the other neighbors yards for several days during the installation process, and might be an issue for any homeowners with pets.
 They will need to make plans to either keep those pets inside or kennel them for the length of the project.
 Empire will not be responsible for any kennel costs during this time nor will Empire be financial responsible for additional kennel costs if the project is delayed for any reason.

 My neighbors will be sharing the cost, does Empire bill each neighbor separately?